Liopleurodon: Palaeobiology

 Four strong paddle-like limbs suggest that Liopleurodon was a powerful swimmer.
 Its four-flipper mode of propulsion is characteristic of all plesiosaurs.
 A study involving a swimming robot has demonstrated that although this form of propulsion is not especially efficient, it provides very good acceleration—a desirable trait in an ambush predator.
 Studies of the skull have shown that it could probably scan the water with its nostrils to ascertain the source of certain smells.

-A fragmentary specimen possibly belonging to a young individual, PETCM R.296, contained numerous hooklets of teuthoid cephalopods, fish bones and a single reptilian tooth in its stomach.
-Although its exact dietary preference cannot be determined, Martill proposed three suggestions.
+Currently, there are only two known examples of a Liopleurodon preserved with stomach contents.
+The first is a partial skeleton of a young individual from the Oxford Clay Formation, discovered in 1990 in a since-abandoned quarry in the Dogsthorpe district of Peterborough and described two years later by Martill.
+Owing to its poor state of preservation, Martill referred the specimen to cf. Liopleurodon sp., its specific identity being not determined with confidence.
+The abdominal region preserves at least seven gastroliths, numerous teuthoid cephalopods hooklets, fish bones, and a single tooth that most likely belonged to a reptile.
+The second specimen is the partial skeleton from Makaryev, which is associated with an anterior dorsal vertebra of a small-bodied taxon such Picrocleidus or Tricleidus.
+This vertebra has been interpreted as possible stomach contents.

+When Martill described the Dogsthorpe specimen in 1992, he concluded that the available evidence did not allow the dietary preferences of Liopleurodon to be determined with certainty.
+Nevertheless, he proposed three possible feeding strategies to explain the preserved stomach contents.
 One possibility is that Liopleurodon could have fed on food supplies that are abundant (i.e. squids), but considering that plesiosaurs and ichthyosaurs were also abundant and that the plesiosaurs' swimming speed is likely very slow compared to squids, this interpretation may be unlikely unless Liopleurodon was an ambush predator.
 Another possibility is that Liopleurodon may have been an opportunistic feeder, with cephalopod hooklets being representative of the acid resistant residue of its varied diet—skeletal components of various vertebrates that lost to the acid environment of the gut; however, since the thin sections through the gut don't reveal the presence of otoliths (calcium carbonate structure of vertebrates located in the vestibular labyrinth) which are known to occur in the gut of cetaceans, fish may not have been an important part of its diet.
 The other possibility is that the pliosaur fed on large cephalopod-feeders, with the hooklets representing the residues of the stomach contents of the pliosaur's prey, but there is no firm evidence to this claim.
-It is also notable that this specimen preserved at least 7 gastroliths, which probably weren't used for grinding based on the well-preserved conditions of the hooklets.
-It is possible either that the pliosaur accidentally swallowed the stones and they remained in its gut, or that the stones represent the "acid resistant residue from carbonate cemented sandstone."
+The excellent preservation of the cephalopod hooklets indicates that the gastroliths were probably not used for grinding food.
+It is therefore possible that the pliosaur swallowed them accidentally and that they remained in its stomach, or alternatively that they represent the acid-resistant residue of carbonate-cemented sandstone.